amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 April 2024
 I am not new to FFMPEG as a user, but I am new to using ffmpeg as a developer with its libav C libraries.
 The official documentation is good as an API doc, but it doesn't explain concepts to a newbie.
 The examples too don't run out of the box on all files.
-I was stumped when I started and struggled for a couple of weeks until I was slightly comfortable and able to make sense of what was happening in the code.
+I was stumped when I started and struggled for a week or more until I was a bit comfortable and able to make sense of what was happening in the code.

 https://github.com/leandromoreira/ffmpeg-libav-tutorial
 is an excellent resource and a recommended read for starting.
 It helped me understand the concepts and use of the data structures in libav.